 What is PU Flooring?

-PU or polyurethane is the material that has been developed as an alternative for heavy industries usage and has ever since become quite a common flooring material.
-PU flooring is primarily known to have excellent gloss and colour varieties.
-Its exceptional properties are somewhat similar to PVC.
+PU or polyurethane is the coating material that has been developed as an alternative for heavy industries usage and has ever since become quite a common flooring material.
+PU flooring is primarily known to have the excellent gloss and colour varieties.
+Its exceptional properties are because it is more flexible than Epoxy.

 Essentially, polyurethane coatings have high resistance to abrasion, chemicals, fire and high voltage.
 Due to its excellent characteristics, PU flooring is highly recommended for industrial usage and is especially suitable for chemical and food industries, commercial laboratories, medicine and public service flooring.